 With the decline of “jobs for life”, millennials expect to change roles and potentially companies throughout their careers, and they understand that this means there will be a need for continuous skills development.

 Over a quarter of young people believe that job security means having a skill set to match the demands of the market.

-The vast majority (90%) see lifelong learning as part of their career, and are willing to spend their own time and money on training.
+The vast majority of millennials looking for jobs (90%) see lifelong learning as part of their career, and are willing to spend their own time and money on training.
 The draw of learning new skills is a key factor when considering a new job for four out of five millennials.

 For millennials, unlike other generations, job security means being prepared for their career journeys.

 As part of the 2016 Deloitte Millennial Survey, Deloitte set out to discover how loyal millennials are to their employers, and what makes them want to stay or leave.

 The consulting firm also asked what millennials prioritize in a job when looking at things other than salary or financial benefits.

 A good work-life balance was seen as the most important factor in a job, followed by the opportunity for career progression and the ability to work flexibly.